ogrnv/Creating-sample-means-for-measurement-standards-of-intelligence/README.md

 This repository provides tools for creating the sample means: a "standard" and a "means" programs.
 Both were developed with gcc version 12.2.0 Linux.

-The "standard" program generates tests - samples of population of some complexity which is determined by 3, 4, 5, 6 arguments(see below).
+The "standard" program generates tests - a sample of population of some complexity which is determined by 3, 4, 5, 6 arguments(see below).
 The program has a Monte Carlo solver (MCs) of the test tasks.
 As result, the "standard" creates a file of 4-byte floating point values ​​- each of which is a number of moves made by the MCs in each round and prints one step means.

 These means ​​are calculated as M/(rounds*stp);